dj1103/horang-forwarder/README.md

                          Only Elastic API using Python is currently available.
                          It is currently under development for other platforms.

-     A designated main directory is the folder with multiple subdirectories and files.
-     The interval is optional.
-An interval of 10 seconds is by default for the data ingestion rate.

-         python3 logforwarder.py <directory> [<interval>]
-         Ex. python3 horang_forwarder.py /nsm/zeek/
-         Ex. python3 horang_forwarder.py c:\users\myaccount\Desktop\zeek\

 ## Continous Integration and Continuos Development (CI/CD Pipeline)